EmbarkStudios/rust-gpu/docs/src/writing-shader-crates.md

 If you're writing a bigger application and you want to integrate SPIR-V shader crates to display, it's recommended to use `spirv-builder` in a build script.

+1. Copy the [`rust-toolchain`] file to your project.
+(You must use the same version of Rust as `rust-gpu`.)
+2. Create a `build.rs` in your project root.

 #### `build.rs`
+Paste the following into the `main` for your build script.
 ```rust,no_run
 SpirvBuilder::new(path_to_shader)
         .spirv_version(1, 0)